srishtitodi/Natural-Language-Processing/README.md

 # Natural-Language-Processing

+I have added three projects in this repository.

 In the notebook NER Classification using SVM, Perceptron and Averaged perceptron, I have performed classification to identify words from the text that are named entity.The training and testing was done on two different datasets, training being done on news data and the prediction was done for email corpus.